Harold Carmichael: Professional career

 He ended his career with 590 receptions for 8,985 yards with 79 career touchdown catches, along with 64 rushing yards on nine carries.
 He currently ranks 25th all-time in career touchdown receptions, but he was seventh all-time at the time of his retirement.
 His career catches ranked fifth all-time when he retired.
 He retired as the Eagles' all-time leader in pass receptions, receiving yards, receiving touchdowns, and total touchdowns (79), with all four records still standing as of early 2017.
 He also holds Eagles post-season records for receiving yards (465), touchdowns (six), yards per reception (sixteen), and yards per game (66.4).
 He and Brent Celek are the only Eagles with three touchdowns in a single post-season (1979), and he is one of four players with two touchdowns in a single post-season game.
 He holds the Eagles record for most games with a touchdown for both the regular season (69) and playoffs (five, shared with Duce Staley and Brian Westbrook).
 At 6 foot 8 inches, he is believed to be the tallest wide receiver in the history of the NFL.
+He is also one of only a few players able to throw a football from one end zone to the other end zone.

 Carmichael was selected to the NFL 1970s All-Decade Team by voters of the Pro Football Hall of Fame.
 From 1973 to 1983, Carmichael led all NFL receivers in receptions, receiving yards, and touchdowns.
 In 1987, he was inducted into the Eagles Hall of Fame.
 The Professional Football Researchers Association named him to the PRFA Hall of Very Good Class of 2009.

 On January 15, 2020, Carmichael was elected to the Pro Football Hall of Fame Class of 2020.